coyove/sc45/readme.md

 # Language details
 - `call/cc` is not supported, due to sc45's recursive evaluation intepreter, this is also impossible
 - Numbers are float64 + int64 internally, int64 will be promoted to float64 when needed
-- Macro definition syntax: `(define name (lambda-syntax (paramlist) body))`, macro is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp macro
+- Macro definition syntax: `(define name (lambda-syntax (paramlist) body))`, macro is a legit function which takes expressions as inputs and outputs expressions, and it can also refer upper level symbols